 - To access a GeoPackage, ArcGIS requires that the file have the extension .gpkg.

 - You can use only one spatial storage type per SQLite database.
 See Spatially enable an SQLite database for information on adding a spatial storage type to an existing database.

 - Field data type definitions are not enforced by SQLite or the OGC GeoPackage.

-- You cannot publish feature layers from data in SQLite or GeoPackage files, but you can publish map image layers.
+- You cannot publish data in SQLite or GeoPackage files.

 To create an SQLite database that uses either ST_Geometry or SpatiaLite storage, or to create a GeoPackage, use the Create SQLite Database geoprocessing tool.

 You control access to an SQLite database or GeoPackage by controlling permissions on the folder where it is stored.
 Unlike other databases, you do not create users who are authenticated by the database or grant privileges on specific datasets to other users.

 When you connect from ArcGIS to SQLite or a GeoPackage, you add a connection to the folder.

 SQLite and GeoPackage files can be read by multiple users, but do not update the database or any of its contents while someone else is editing data or updating the database.
 For example, do not append data into an existing table or create a table in the database while someone else is loading data or creating a table in the database.

 SQLite is also different from other databases in that fields are not assigned specific data types and data type definitions are not strictly enforced.
 Instead, SQLite uses storage classes in which values of different data types can be stored.